-"Good public services are an essential part of everyday life, and being able to access those services is one of the most basic requirements that we as citizens demand from government in return for our taxes."2 divorced public services from the values, places and institutions that helped to create and sustain them.
+"Good public services are an essential part of everyday life, and being able to access those services is one of the most basic requirements that we as citizens demand from government in return for our taxes."

 This is not simply a critique of 'New Public Management".
 It is the original sin at the heart of the creation of the welfare state, even if Churchill, Beveridge and Attlee did not intend it.
 New Public Management was itself simply an attempt to turn this myth into reality.
 In doing so, we have broken our public services.